arabold/serverless-export-env/README.md

 ### Custom Resource Resolution

 The plugin will try its best to resolve resource references like `Ref`, `Fn::GetAtt`, and `Fn::ImportValue` for you.
-However, in sometimes this might fail or you might want to use mocked values instead.
-In those cases, you can override those values using the `refMap`, `getAttMap` and `importValueMap` options.
+However, sometimes this might fail, or you might want to use mocked values instead.
+In those cases, you can override those values using the `refMap`, `getAttMap`, and `importValueMap` options.

 - `refMap` takes a mapping of _resource name_ to _value_ pairs.
 - `getAttMap` takes a mapping of _resource name_ to _attribute/value_ pairs.